 In reality, Russia’s trap had already been set to snap shut before the announcement came from Moscow, and columns of armoured personnel carriers were filmed moving from Sevastopol.
 Troops had seized critical military, transport, and communications installations before fanning out across the state in an increasingly blatant display of muscle in the last 48 hours.
 Civilian flights had stopped coming into the state capital, Simferopol, and there were reports of mobile phone calls to the rest of Ukraine being blocked.

-A woman in Kiev holds up a sign making clear her views On Saturday, Sergei Aksyonov, the Prime Minister of Crimea, asked the Russians for military aid.
+On Saturday, Sergei Aksyonov, the Prime Minister of Crimea, asked the Russians for military aid.
 The catalyst, supposedly, was the attempts by agents sent by the new Ukrainian government to storm institutions in Simferopol.
 The Kremlin at once expressed “deep concern”, saying what happened “confirms the intention of prominent political circles in Kiev to destabilise the situation on the peninsula”.

 Yet there were contradictory accounts of what had happened, from Simferopol and Moscow.
 Mr Aksyonov had stated that the gunmen had carried out assaults on the ministerial council and the Supreme Court.
 According to reports coming from Moscow, the target was the interior ministry.
 None of the buildings, however, showed signs of a firefight or bullet holes.

 Crimean officials were remarkably vague about what had happened.